Memetic Algorithms for Ligand Expulsion from Protein Cavities: Methods

+\item Initially, the ligand conformations are chosen by sampling center of mass positions inside the sampling radius, $r_s$, centered at the current ligand conformation whose dynamics is given by the MD simulation.

+\item The score $f^{(i)}$ of the $i$th conformation is calculated based on effective interaction energy between the corresponding ligand and the protein.
+In our implementation of MAs, we considered effective interaction energy consisting of four terms:

-where the four $\Delta G_{(\cdot)}$ coefficients on the right-hand side are empirically determined using the linear regression analysis from a set of ligand-protein complexes.
-These empirical data were taken from\cite{morris1998automated,goodsell1990automated}.
-The summations are performed over all ligand indices $i$ and all protein indices $j$ (in other words, for all pairs of ligand-protein atoms) in order to avoid energy doubling.
-The first interaction energy term is the Lennard-Jones 12-6 potential.
-The second term is hydrogen bond energy and it is modeled by the Lennard-Jones 12-10 potential \cite{jones1924determination}. $A$, $B$, $C$ and $D$ are the matrices calculated to mimic the depth of the Lennard-Jones potential well and the equilibrium bond distance for homogeneous pair of atoms.
+where the $\alpha_{(\cdot)}$ coefficients on the right-hand side are empirically determined using linear regression from a set of ligand-protein complexes\cite{morris1998automated,goodsell1990automated}.
+The summations are over ligand indices $k$ and protein indices $l$.
+The first term is the Lennard-Jones 12--6 potential.
+The second term is hydrogen bond energy modeled by the Lennard-Jones 12--10 potential. $A$, $B$, $C$, and $D$ are matrices calculated to mimic the depth of the Lennard-Jones potential well and equilibrium bond distances for homogeneous pairs of atoms.
 The third term describes the Coulombic potential, where $q$ is the charge of a given atom.
-The distance-dependent dielectric constant variable is modeled by the sigmoidal function of Mehler and Solmejer \cite{solmajer1992modeling,mehler1991electrostatic,solmajer1991electrostatic}
+The distance-dependent dielectric variable is modeled by a sigmoid:

-where $b=\epsilon_0-a$ and $\epsilon_0=78.4$ (dielectric constant in water, in $25^oC$), $a=-8.5525$, $k=7.7839$ and $\lambda=0.003627\AA^{-1}$.
-The last term in equation (\ref{eq:1}) represents the desolvation energy.
-In this work we used the partial atomic volume data from the paper of Stouten \textit{et al.}\cite{stouten1993effective}.
-The evaluation of desolvation energy was the following: for every ligand's atom, partial atomic volumes of protein's atoms were scaled by the exponential function and then summed.
-In this way we obtained the percentage of the protein's surface, which surrounds a ligand.
-Such a result was then multiplied by an atomic solvation coefficient of ligand's particular atom, which finally yields the desolvation energy.
-In other words, the last term describes to what extent the protein buries the ligand in its interior \cite{wesson1992atomic}.
+where $b=\epsilon_0-a$ and $\epsilon_0=78.4$ (dielectric constant in water in 25 C), $a=-8.5525$, $k=7.7839$, and $\lambda=0.003627~\text{\AA}^{-1}$.
+The last term in Eq.~\ref{eq:1} represents desolvation energy.
+In this work we used partial atomic volumes $V$ and solvation coefficients $S$ from Stouten et al \cite{stouten1993effective}.
+In other words, the last term describes to what extent the protein buries the ligand in its interior\cite{wesson1992atomic}.